johnpallett/webxr/privacy-security-explainer.md

 If these requirements are not met, the promise returned from `XRSession.requestReferenceSpace()` must be rejected.

+---
+Note: Viewer height may allow a site to reliably determine sensitive user characteristics such as age.
+It is strongly recommended that user agents seek [explicit consent](#explicit-consent) while warning the user that their height may be determined.
+Given the sensitivity of this data, caution is advised when relying upon [implicit signals](#implied-consent).

+---

 ### Local-floor spaces
 On devices which support 6DoF tracking, `local-floor` reference spaces may be used to perform gait analysis, allowing user profiling and fingerprinting.
 In addition, because the `local-floor` reference spaces provide an established floor level, it may be possible for a site to infer the user’s height, allowing user profiling and fingerprinting.